 In January 2016, the FASB issued Accounting Standards Update No. 2016-01 (ASU 2016-01), Recognition and Measurement of Financial Assets and Financial Liabilities (Subtopic 825-10).
 ASU 2016-01 provides guidance for the recognition, measurement, presentation, and disclosure of financial instruments.
-This guidance is effective for annual and interim periods beginning after December 15, 2017, and early adoption is not permitted.
 Effective January 1, 2018, the Company adopted the ASU and it did not have an impact on our consolidated financial position, results of operations, or cash flows.

 In March 2017, the FASB issued Accounting Standards Update No. 2017-07 (ASU 2017-07), Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost (Topic 715).
-ASU 2017-07 requires the service cost component be reported separately from the other components of net benefit costs in the income statement, provides explicit guidance on the presentation of the service cost component and the other components of net benefit cost in the income statement, and allows only the service cost component of net benefit cost to be eligible for capitalization.
+ASU 2017-07 requires the service cost component be reported separately from the other components of net benefit costs in the income statement, provides explicit guidance on the presentation of the service cost components of net benefit cost in the income statement, and allows only the service cost component of net benefit cost to be eligible for capitalization.
 Effective January 1, 2018, we adopted the standard on a retrospective basis.
-As a result of the adoption, only service costs are recorded within compensation and benefits expense, and the other components of net benefit costs are now recorded within other income.
-The retrospective adoption of ASU 2017-07 is shown in the table below:
+As a result of the adoption, only service costs are now recorded within other income.

+The retrospective adoption of ASU 2017-07 is shown in the following table:

-Thi Three Months Ended June 30, Six Months Ended June 30, Millions 2018 2017 2018 2017 Increase/(decrease) in operating income \$ (4) (7) \$ (8) \$ (12) Increase/(decrease) in other income 4 7 8 12
+Th Three Months Ended September 30, Nine Months Endeo September 30, Millions 2018 2017 2018 2017 Increase/(decrease) in operating income \$ (3) 61 \$ (11) \$ 49 Increase/(decrease) in other income 3 (61) 11 (49)

-On February 14, 2018, the FASB issued Accounting Standards Update 2018-02, (ASU 2018-02), Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income, which allows entities the option to reclassify from accumulated other comprehensive income ("AOCI") to retained earnings the income tax effects that remain stranded in AOCI resulting from the application of the Tax Act.
+On February 14, 2018, the FASB issued Accounting Standards Update 2018-02, (ASU 2018-02), Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income, which allows entities the option to reclassify from accumulated other comprehensive income (AOCI) to retained earnings the income tax effects that remain stranded in AOCI resulting from the application of the Tax Act.
 ASU 2018-02 is effective for fiscal years beginning after December 15, 2018.
 Early adoption of the ASU is permitted.
 We adopted ASU 2018-02 during the first quarter of 2018.
 As a result of this adoption, we elected to reclassify \$300 million from AOCI to retained earnings.
 We adopted the policy that future income tax effects that are stranded in AOCI will be released only when the entire portfolio of the type of item is liquidated.

 In February 2016, the FASB issued Accounting Standards Update No. 2016-02 (ASU 2016-02), Leases (Subtopic 842).
 ASU 2016-02 will require companies to recognize lease assets and lease liabilities on the balance sheet and disclose key information about leasing arrangements.
 For public companies, this standard is effective for annual reporting periods beginning after December 15, 2018, and early adoption is permitted.
-The Company is currently evaluating the impact of this standard on our consolidated financial position, results of operations, and cash flows, but expects that the adoption will result in an increase in the Company's assets and liabilities of over \$2 billion.
+The Company continues to evaluate the impact of this standard on our consolidated financial position, results of operations, and cash flows, and expects that the adoption will result in an increase in the Company's assets and liabilities of over \$2 billion.
+However, the ultimate impact of the standard will depend on our lease portfolio as of the adoption date.
+Additionally, we have implemented an enterprise-wide lease management system to support the new reporting requirements and are evaluating our processes and internal controls to ensure we meet the standard's reporting and disclosure requirements.